Smithsonian Affiliations: Loans and exhibitions

-Over 140 space objects, including the original Apollo 13 command module and the space suit worn by commanding astronaut James Lovell, were loaned to the Kansas Cosmosphere and Space Center in Hutchinson, Kansas.

-The Durham Museum in Omaha, Nebraska borrowed 174 artifacts for the exhibit American Originals: Collections from the Smithsonian.
-Borrowed artifacts included the jacket worn by Bob Keeshan while filming the children's television series, Captain Kangaroo, a three-wheel Westcoaster Mailster used by the United States Postal Service in the 1960s, and two oil on canvass paintings of U.S. Supreme Court Justice Thurgood Marshall and Seneca Chief Red Jacket.
+Some affiliates have borrowed large groups of objects at once.
+The Kansas Cosmosphere and Space Center in Hutchinson, Kansas received over 140 space objects, among them the original Apollo 13 command module and the space suit worn by commanding astronaut James Lovell.
+The Durham Museum in Omaha, Nebraska borrowed 174 artifacts for American Originals: Collections from the Smithsonian, including the jacket Bob Keeshan wore while filming the children's television series Captain Kangaroo, a three-wheel Westcoaster Mailster used by the United States Postal Service in the 1960s, and oil paintings of U.S. Supreme Court Justice Thurgood Marshall and Seneca Chief Red Jacket.